rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 `std::minus` function object.

 In our experience, adjacent differences or their generalization are often used in combination with other ranges.
-For example, finite-difference methods (such as Runge-Kutta schemes) for solving time-dependent differential equations may need to add together multiple ranges, each of which is an adjacent difference possibly composed with other functions.
+For example, finite-difference methods (such as Runge-Kutta schemes)  may need to add together multiple ranges for solving time-dependent differential equations, each of which is an adjacent difference possibly composed with other functions.
 If users want to express that as a one-pass algorithm, they might need to combine more than two input ranges, possibly using a combination of `transform_view`s and `adjacent_transform_view`s.
 This ultimately would be hard to express as a single "`ranges::adjacent_transform`" algorithm invocation.
 Furthermore, `ranges::adjacent_transform` is necessarily single-dimensional.
-It could not be used straightforwardly for finite-difference methods for solving partial differential equations, for example.
+It could not be used in a straightforward manner for finite-difference methods for solving partial differential equations, for example.
 All this makes an `adjacent_transform` algorithm a lower-priority task.

 We do not propose `adjacent_transform` for the reasons described above.